 There are valid reasons why certain writings, though supported by some, are not inspired by God, and therefore are rightfully not included in our modern translations.
-Usually the reason for rejection is that the "lost" writing in question contradicts the facts presented and accepted teachings confirmed by the already accepted scriptures.
+Usually the reason for rejection is that such lost books or writings contradict the facts presented and accepted teachings confirmed by the already accepted scriptures.

 Many of the larger and more expensive translations contain a section of the so-called "Apocrypha."
 These are writings that some in the past thought should have been included in the canon but were excluded.
 Many of them will have their history in their introductory remarks.
 Books printed by Catholic-centered publishers are often the most comprehensive in this area.

-A search of the reference section of your local public library may well show these volumes on hand or available as well as quite a few others that will help you find the answers to your questions.
+A search of the Internet or in your local public library may well show these volumes on hand or available as well as quite a few others that will help you find the answers to your questions.
 After some forty years of researching the subject and reading most of the lost books of the Bible and the apocryphal writings, I have never found one that an in-depth reading will not be self-explanatory as to its exclusion from the canon.
 Thank you for your question.